SOFTENG310-VicRoy/310-RondayView/.github/ISSUE_TEMPLATE/code-cleanup-refactoring.md

 State the path to which files need refactoring.

 **What refactoring is needed?**
-A brief description of what refactoring is needed.
+A description of the type of refactoring that needs to be undertaken.

 **Why is the refactoring is needed?**
 A brief description of the purpose for refactoring.